*** Updated 2019 ***

 For the Foodies

-If you’re on a budget, buy your groceries at the local supermarket, Migros or the Coop, both of which are situated in very central locations.
+If you’re on a budget, buy your groceries at the local supermarket, Migros or the Coop, both of which are situated in very central locations (Hofmattstrasse and Bahnhofplatz respectively).
 If you’re staying in self-catering accomodation, then buy cheese from the supermarket or specialist cheese shop and have either fondue or raclette at home.

 Eating On The Slopes